smndhm/cnvs-lcs/README.md

 | --------------------------- | --------------------------- |
 | ![](README/method-03-a.png) | ![](README/method-03-b.png) |

-Same here, if we're lucky we can get something close.

 ### Delaunay!

+Since I couldn't find a way to get there I did research and find out [Delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) and then [this script](https://github.com/ironwallaby/delaunay).

 | 20 vertices                 | 2000 vertices               |
 | --------------------------- | --------------------------- |
 | ![](README/method-04-a.png) | ![](README/method-04-b.png) |

-Since I couldn't find a way to get there I did research and find out [Delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) and then [this script](https://github.com/ironwallaby/delaunay).

 Even if Lucas's drawing wasn't only based on triangles, this is really what I tried to get. **And I have its validation ;)**